Kofun period: Development

 The oldest Japanese kofun is reportedly Hokenoyama Kofun in Sakurai, Nara, which dates to the late 3rd century.
-In the Makimuku district of Sakurai, later keyhole kofuns (Hashihaka Kofun, Shibuya Mukaiyama Kofun) were built during the early 4th century.
-The keyhole kofun spread from Yamato to Kawachi—with giant kofun, such as Daisenryō Kofun—and then throughout the country during the 5th century.
-Keyhole kofun disappeared later in the 6th century, probably because of the drastic reformation of the Yamato court; Nihon Shoki records the introduction of Buddhism at this time.
-The last two great kofun are the 190 m Imashirozuka kofun in Osaka (currently believed by scholars to be the tomb of Emperor Keitai) and the 135 m Iwatoyama kofun in Fukuoka, recorded in Fudoki of Chikugo as the tomb of Iwai (political archrival of Emperor Keitai).
-Kofun burial mounds on the island of Tanegashima and two very old Shinto shrines on the island of Yakushima suggest that these islands were the southern boundary of the Yamato state; it extended north to Tainai in the present-day Niigata Prefecture, where excavated mounds have been associated with a person closely linked to the Yamato kingdom.
+In the Makimuku district of Sakurai, later keyhole kofuns like Hashihaka Kofun, Shibuya Mukaiyama Kofun) were built during the early 4th century.
+The keyhole kofun spread from Yamato Province to Kawachi Province, with giant kofun, such as Daisenryō Kofun, and then throughout the country during the 5th century.
+Keyhole kofun disappeared later in the 6th century, probably due to the drastic reformation of the Yamato court; the Nihon Shoki records the introduction of Buddhism at this time.
+The last two great kofun are the 190 m Imashirozuka Kofun in Õsaka, currently believed by scholars to be the tomb of Keitai, and the 135 m Iwayayama Kofun in Fukuoka, recorded in the Fudoki of Chikugo as the tomb of Tsukushi no kuni no Miyatsuko Iwai, the political archrival of Keitai.

+Kofun burial mounds on the island of Tanegashima and two ancient Shinto shrines on Yakushima suggest that these islands were the southern boundary of the Yamato Kingship; it extended north to Tainai in the present-day Niigata Prefecture, where excavated mounds have been associated with a person closely linked to the Yamato kingdom.

 Yamato court

-Yamato rule is usually believed to have begun about 250 AD, and it is generally agreed that Yamato rulers had keyhole-kofun culture and hegemony in Yamato until the 4th century.
+The Yamato Kingship is usually believed to have begun c.
+250, and it is generally agreed that its rulers were associated with keyhole kofun culture and hegemony in Yamato until the 4th century.
 Autonomy of local powers remained throughout the period, particularly in Kibi (the present-day Okayama Prefecture), Izumo (current Shimane Prefecture), Koshi (current Fukui and Niigata Prefecture), Kenu (northern Kantō), Chikushi (northern Kyushu), and Hi (central Kyushu).
 During the 6th century, the Yamato clans began to dominate the southern half of Japan.
-According to the Book of Song, Yamato relationships with China probably began in the late 4th century.
+According to the Book of Song, Yamato's relations with China likely started in the late 4th century.

 The Yamato polity, which emerged by the late 5th century, was distinguished by powerful clans (豪族, gōzoku).
-Each clan was headed by a patriarch (氏上, Uji-no-kami), who performed sacred rituals to the clan's kami (objects of worship) to ensure its long-term welfare.
-Clan members were the aristocracy, and the royal line which controlled the Yamato court was at its zenith.
-Clan leaders were awarded kabane, inherited titles denoting rank and political standing which replaced family names.
+Each clan was headed by a patriarch (氏上, Uji no kami), who performed sacred rituals to the clan's kami (objects of worship) to ensure its long-term welfare.
+Clan members were the aristocracy, and the royal line, which controlled the Yamato court, was at its zenith.
+Clan leaders were awarded kabane, inherited titles denoting rank and political standing, which replaced family names.

-The Kofun period is called the Yamato period by some Western scholars, since this local chieftainship became the imperial dynasty at the end of the period.
+The Kofun period is sometimes called the Yamato period by Western scholars, as this local chieftainship later became the imperial dynasty at the end of the period.
 However, the Yamato clan ruled just one polity among others during the Kofun era.
-Japanese archaeologists emphasize that other regional chieftainships (such as Kibi) were in close contention for dominance in the first half of the Kofun period; Kibi's Tsukuriyama Kofun is Japan's fourth-largest.
+Japanese archaeologists emphasize that other regional chieftainships, such as the Kingdom of Kibi, were in close contention for dominance in the first half of the Kofun period; Kibi's Tsukuriyama Kofun is Japan's fourth-largest.